KuberTheGreat/KuberTheGreat/README.md

 ### 🧵 Highlights

+- **⚡ Pulse** (System Monitoring Daemon)
+  A lightweight **system metrics daemon** for real-time CPU, memory, and process tracking with historical logging.
+  Designed to run continuously in the background with snapshot persistence and process inspection.
+  Built with **Rust**, **sysinfo**, and modular snapshot storage.

 - **🧬 Sentrinet** (AI x Web3 Infrastructure)
   A full-stack IP address scanner with automated scanner scheduling.
   Built with **Fiber**, **Next**, **Tailwind**, **Golang**, **Prometheus**, and **Docker**.